monsoonmaelstrom/book2/book2.md

 “As long as you’ll actually talk to me about it later.”

 I nod and reach for my pack.
 Now that it’s daylight, I want to see what the paper Lewis handed me has on it.
-Unrolling it, I see it’s a chart of the land where we are, and he marked out a route back to Branton that looks like it will be faster than what I likely would have picked with no reference material to go off of.
+Unrolling it, I see it’s a chart of the land where we are, and he marked out a route back to Branton which looks like it will be faster than what I likely would have picked with no reference material to go off of.

 “Anyone have a compass?”
 I ask.
 I could probably wing it well enough without one, but having one would definitely be better.